-I am a graduate of Winona State University.
-There, I received my Bachelor of Science degree with a major in Recreation and Tourism and a minor in Intercultural Communication.
+I am a graduate of Winona State University and University of Northern Colorado.
+I first received my Bachelor of Science degree with a major in Recreation and Tourism and a minor in Intercultural Communication, and went on to complete my graduate studies to obtain a Master's degree in Multilingual Education - TESOL.
+Additionally, I am a licensed teacher for grades 5-12 in English Language Arts.

 After graduating college in Minnesota, I moved to Australia to travel with the intention of building upon my career in tourism by accepting an internship at a five star hotel.
 Soon after working here and traveling, I realized that the industry wasn't for me, and that my real passion was teaching.
 In college I had worked with our English Language Center students by partaking in communication practice with them.
 I couldn't forget how much I loved interacting with people from other countries and how much joy I got from helping those students grow in their English language proficiency.
 So, I continued by education by obtaining a CELTA (Certificate in English Language Teaching to Adults).
 Through this process, I began teaching English to international college students in Australia, and my spark for teaching was ignited.